david-faro/mesounitR/README.md

 <!-- badges: end -->

-The **mesounitR** software segments a river reach into a mosaic of mesohabitats using a three-step process (Fig. 1) based on outputs from 2D hydraulic modeling.
+The **mesounitR** software segments a river reach into a mosaic of mesohabitats using a three-step process based on outputs from 2D hydraulic modeling.

 **Step 1:** Mesh elements from the hydraulic model, corresponding to river elements, are up-scaled into supercells, corresponding